 2. in a solid waste disposal facility.

-(Minn.
-Stat. § 115A.932, Subd.
-1(b))

-H. The school district will recycle a fluorescent or high-intensity discharge lamp by delivery of the lamp to a lamp recycling facility or to a facility that collects and stores lamps for the purpose of delivering them to a lamp recycling facility, including, but not limited to, a household hazardous waste collection or recycling facility, retailer take-back and utility provider program sites, or other sites designated by an electric utility under Minn.
-Stat. § 216B.241, Subds.
-2 (Minn.
-Stat. § 115A.932, Subd.
-1(c))
+H. The school district will recycle a fluorescent or high-intensity discharge lamp by delivery of the lamp to a lamp recycling facility or to a facility that collects and stores lamps for the purpose of delivering them to a lamp recycling facility, including, but not limited to, a household hazardous waste collection or recycling facility, retailer take-back and utility provider program sites, or other sites designated by an electric utility under Minnesota Statutes section 216B.241, subdivision.
+2.

 I. The school district may not place a lead acid battery in mixed municipal solid waste or dispose of a lead acid battery.
 The school district also may not place in mixed municipal solid waste a dry cell battery containing mercuric oxide electrode, silver oxide electrode, nickel-cadmium, or sealed lead-acid that was purchased for use or used by the school district.
 The school district also may not place in mixed municipal solid waste a rechargeable battery, a rechargeable battery pack, a product with a nonremovable rechargeable battery, or a product powered by rechargeable batteries or rechargeable battery pack, from which all batteries or battery packs have not been removed.
-(Minn.
-Stat. § 115A.915; Minn.
-Stat. § 115A.9155, Subd.
-1; Minn.
-Stat. § 115A.9157, Subd.
-2)

 J. The school district may not place yard waste: